tom-howard/ros/docs/com2009/la1/week2.md

 It's also worth noting (while we're on the subject of motion) that our TurtleBot3 Waffles have **maximum velocity limits**, which were also defined on the ["Robots" page](../../../about/robots/#tb3).

-!!! note "Question"
+!!! question
     What are the maximum velocity limits of our robots?

 ### ROS Velocity Commands

 In the previous session you learnt how to [list all the topics that are currently active on a ROS system](../week1/#rostopic).
 Open up a new terminal instance now (**TERMINAL 2**) and use what you learnt previously to *list* all the topics that are active on the ROS network now, as a result of launching the Gazebo simulation earlier.

-!!! note "Questions"
+!!! question "Questions"
     1. Which topic in the list do you think could be used to control the velocity of the robot?
     2. Use the `rostopic info` command on the topic to find out more about it.